StewAlexander-com/NetVendor/TEST_COVERAGE.md

 # ShadowVendor Test Coverage Summary

+**Who should read this**: QA engineers, contributors adding new features, and anyone evaluating test coverage who needs to understand what's tested, how tests are organized, and where to add new tests.

 ## Overview

 This document summarizes test coverage for all ShadowVendor execution paths, ensuring every way users can run the tool is validated with mock data.